The Parsha in a Nutshell

 Thus there is a place for aesthetics and the visual in the life of the spirit.
 In modern times, Rav Kook in particular looked forward to a renewal of Jewish art in the reborn land of Israel.
 He himself, as I have written elsewhere, loved Rembrandt’s paintings, and said that they represented the light of the first day of creation.
 He was also supportive, if guardedly so, of the Bezalel Academy of Art, one of the first signs of this renewal.

 The great difference between ancient Israel and ancient Greece is that the Greeks believed in the holiness of beauty whereas Judaism spoke of hadrat kodesh, the beauty of holiness.

 I believe that beauty has power, and in Judaism it has always had a spiritual purpose: to make us aware of the universe as a work of art, testifying to the supreme Artist, God Himself.

 - How can we incorporate aesthetic beauty into our worship of God?

 “Art in Hebrew – omanut – has a semantic connection with emunah, “faith” or “faithfulness.”
 A true artist is faithful both to his materials and to the task, teaching us: “To see a world in a grain of sand, And a heaven in a wild flower, Hold infinity in the palm of your hand, And eternity in an hour.”
 The name Betzalel means, “in the shadow of God.”
 Art is the shadow cast by the radiance of God that suffuses all things: “The world is charged with the grandeur of God.
 It will flame out, like shining from shook foil.”God’s Shadow, Covenant & Conversation, Vayakhel 5771

 - Why is Judaism wary of the values represented by clothing?

-- How can the Mishkan and the Priestly garments lead to “glory” and “splendour”?
+- How can the Mishkan and the Priestly Garments lead to “glory” and “splendour” (kavod and tiferet)?

 - What is Judaism’s approach to physical beauty?